IBM/aspera-cli/docs/README.md

 Aspera on Cloud and Faspex 5 rely on OAuth.

-By default, plugins are looked-up in folders specified by (multi-value) option `plugin_folder`:
+By default, plugins are looked up in folders specified by (multi-value) option `plugin_folder`:

 ```shell
 ascli --show-config --fields=plugin_folder